ShaohuaJoseph/COSC310-Individual-Project/README.md

 ### **How the classes are organized:**

-There are 12 classes used in the code: nltk, json, pickle, numpy, keras, and tkinter, Wikipedia, Stanford Corenlp, Sentimental Analyser, GUI, Home, and Recent.
+There are 15 classes used in the code: nltk, json, pickle, numpy, keras, tkinter, Stanford Corenlp, Sentimental Analyser, GUI, Home, Recent, Wikipedia, WikipediaAPI, FlickrAPI, and requests.

 - Class “nltk” contains a group of libraries which provide statistical processing for English Language and is commonly used for Natural Language Processing.
 It is used throughout all the developing stages except the model building stage and the GUI development stage.